QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

 In the case of a pseudo-local variable (a field used briefly to pass around a local variable of a method between 2 injections of said method), the field should be named with the namespace first, then the name of the injected method, and finally the name of the local (`quilt$injectedMethod$localName`).

-## Licensing
+## Licensing & DCO

-QSL is licensed under [Apache 2.0][LICENSE], which means contributions should not introduce incompatibly licensed code.
+QSL is licensed under [Apache 2.0][LICENSE], and have a [Developer Certificate of Origin (DCO)][DCO] which you need to agree with to contribute.
+Commit author may be sufficient, but [a sign-off can be added too](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s).

 ### License Headers